 If you already have your commercial pilot license and you are ready to take the next step up the pilot food chain, it’s time to talk about an airline transport pilot (ATP) certification.

-1. Confirm that an ATP certification is the right fit for your piloting goals
+1. Confirm that an ATP certification fits with your goals

 The first order of business is to ensure that an ATP certification is what you actually need.
 An ATP certification allows you to serve as the pilot in command (PIC) or second in command (SIC) for scheduled airline flights.
 You will also need to be ATP certified to pilot certain charter and fractional operations.